• Skip to primary navigation

 • Soy sauce – You can use regular soy sauce or low sodium soy sauce.
 The recipe card below lists the details for both the regular and the low sodium versions.

-• Sesame oil – You will want to use toasted sesame oil in this recipe.
+• Sesame oil - Use toasted sesame oil for this recipe.
 Unlike untoasted sesame oil, which has an almost neutral flavor, toasted sesame oil adds a delicious, nutty sesame flavor.
 You can tell whether your sesame oil is toasted or not just by looking at it.
 Untoasted sesame oil is almost colorless, while toasted sesame oil has a deep amber color.
-(Note that toasted sesame oil often just says “sesame oil” on the bottle.
-But if you look at the ingredient list on the back of the bottle it will say that it’s toasted.)
+(Note that toasted sesame oil often just says "sesame oil" on the bottle.
+But if you look at the ingredient list on the back it will say that it's toasted.)

 • Fresno chili pepper – Fresh Fresno chili pepper adds to the freshness of this salad.
 If you can’t get your hands on a Fresno chili pepper, I recommend substituting jalapeno.